pdfcpu/pdfcpu/create/create_general.md

 * Primitives: bar, text, box, image, table, form fields

 A number of [global definitions](#globals), [attribute](#attributepools) and [primitive pools](#primitivepools) followed by a page  dictionary consisting of key value pairs called `pages`.<br>
-The page number serves as key for a page definitions.
+The page number serves as key for page definitions.

 ```
 {